- Malaria killed around 438,000 people in 2015, including an estimated 306,000 children. There are about 200 million cases of the disease every year.

-- Insecticide-Treated Bednets are one of the most effective ways to prevent transmission of malaria and have averted about 450 million cases since 2000
+- Insecticide treated bednets are one of the most effective ways to prevent transmission of malaria and have averted about 450 million cases from 2000 to 2015

 - AMF receives and reviews requests for mosquito nets from local ministries of health.